tomasvanagas/InfiniteVisualStudioTrial/README.md

 It created Task Scheduler task to trigger application each time computer starts.
 Using beatcracker's "VSCELicense" powershell tool expanding trial period for one month.

-No GUI, just RUN IT and thats it.
+No GUI, just RUN IT and forget it.
 This tool is built for silent deployment in computers.